projectcalico/calico/master/getting-started/kubernetes/installation/hardway/configure-bgp-peering.md

 EOF
 ```

-On a non-reflector node, you should now see only 3 peerings.
+On a non-reflector node, you should now see only three peerings.

 ```
 sudo calicoctl node status